knpuniversity/symfony4/sfcasts/encore/production.md

 Ok team: just one more thing to talk about: how the heck can we deploy all of this to production?

-Well, *before* that, our files aren't event ready for production yet!
+Well, *before* that, our files aren't even ready for production yet!
 Open the `public/build/` directory.
 If you open any of these files, you'll notice that they are *not* minified.
 And at the bottom, each has a bunch of extra stuff for "sourcemaps": a bit of config that makes debugging our code easier in the browser.